epistemancering/bookmarks/README.md

 # Bookmark City
 The lightning fast bookmark manager where anyone can make a web directory for all to use.
-Make playlists that link to music from different sites, wish lists that link to products from different stores, or literally anything else you can think of.
+Make playlists that link to music from different sites, recipe books that link to recipes from different blogs, wish lists that link to products from different stores, or literally anything else you can think of.
 Explore the city [here](https://bookmark.city/).

 &nbsp;